LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-Mango-Sandstorm-Part3-AttackTechniques-Insights.md

 #### How has Mango Sandstorm changed compared to its previous activities?
 Previously, Mango Sandstorm was observed primarily in on-premise environments.
-However, they have now expanded their activities to include cloud environments as well.
+However, they have now expanded their activities to include ***cloud environments*** as well.
-Additionally, there is strong suspicion that  Mango Sandstorm is linked to Storm-1084, according to Microsoft.
+Additionally, there is strong suspicion that  Mango Sandstorm is linked to ***Storm-1084***, according to Microsoft.

+####  What is Storm-1084?